Sebastian-Torres-Matrix/ms4-ecommerce/README.md

 ## UX

 ### Project Goals :dart:
+The aim of the project is to create a ecommerce website where users can view, sort and choose different products in the gallery, got through the checkout process with their shopping bag and make a card payment through [Stripe](https://stripe.com/en-se).
+The user can also create a personal profile where the can see all their historic order details.

 ### Site Owner Goals:

+* Provide a platform for people who loves popular electronics in the categories of laptops, smartphones and smartwatches
+* Make it easy for users to navigate, choose products, have an overview of their order details, get informed through the blog and keep connected through social media.
+* Collect user information through site analytics to optimize the website for users

 ### User Stories :clapper:
 As a user i want to be able to.....